clinical-genomics-uppsala/marple_rd_tc/docs/steps.md

 * `Results/{sample}_{sequenceid}/{sample}_{sequenceid}.bam.bai`

 ### Alignment with BWA-mem
 Alignment of fastq files into bam files is performed by **[bwa-mem](https://github.com/lh3/bwa)** v0.7.17 using the trimmed fastq files.
-This make it possible to speed up alignent by utlizing parallization and also make it possible to analyze qc for lanes separately.
-Bamfile are then directly sorted by **[samtools sort](http://www.htslib.org/doc/samtools-sort.html)** v1.15.
+This make it possible to speed up alignment by utilizing parallelization and also make it possible to analyze qc for lanes separately.
+Bamfiles are then directly sorted by **[samtools sort](http://www.htslib.org/doc/samtools-sort.html)** v1.15.

 #### Read groups
 Bam file read groups are set according to sequencing information in the `units.tsv` file.